sukhde/cards-game/README.md

 ## Description

-This  is simple cards game where you can can find the matching cards.
+This is simple Cards Game where you can can match the cards.
+Also you can play as many times as you want.

 <img src= "https://github.com/sukhde/cards-game/blob/master/Capture.PNG?raw=true" width=200px>